-Moreton-in-Marsh Hotels: Moreton-in-Marsh is situated in Gloucestershire.
+Moreton-in-Marsh is situated in Gloucestershire.
 The Four Shires Stone is situated about one mile east of town, marking the boundary of such historic counties as Warwickshire, Gloucestershire, Oxfordshire and Worcestershire.
 Visitors will find Moreton as the Roman Fosse Way and A44 junction.
 A number of buildings in Moreton are constructed of Cotswold stone.
 Visitors can browse numerous antique shops.
 Other nearby attractions include a Wellington bomber museum, the Batsford Arboretum and the Sezincote house.
 There are ample hotels situated throughout the local area.
 There are also numerous restaurants and other dining establishments in the Moreton area.

 Book Moreton-in-Marsh hotels, Moreton-in-Marsh Bed and Breakfasts or other Moreton-in-Marsh accommodation below.

 Moreton in the Marsh, which gets its name because it sits in a poorly drained, flat location, is in Gloucestershire.
 Moreton is a market town and one of the most popular along the Cotswold line, part of the main railway from London; currently the Moreton still holds a market on Tuesdays and sits on the Roman Fosse Way, which later became the coaching route from London to Worcester.